EyachirArafat/language-styler/README.md

 # language-detector

-A lightweight JavaScript library for detecting and styling text in multiple languages using Unicode ranges.
-It allows users to add custom languages with ease.
+### A lightweight JavaScript library for detecting and styling text in multiple languages using Unicode ranges.
+It supports real-time language detection for user input and styles mixed-language text within a single HTML tag.

 ---

 ## 🔑 Key Features
 - Detects languages like Bengali, English, Arabic, Chinese, Korean, and more.
-- Styles text with custom CSS classes based on detected languages.
+- Styles mixed-language text within a single HTML tag (e.g., `<div>আজকের today ١٢٣</div>`).
 - Supports custom language addition via Unicode ranges.
-- Lightweight and easy to integrate in Node.js and browser environments.
+- Lightweight and easy to integrate in Node.js, browser, and React environments.
+- Handles numbers in language-specific formats (e.g., Bengali `০-৯`, Arabic `٠-٩`).

 ## 📦 Installation